ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 ## Demo

-Use the demo below to add block elements like tables, images, or nested lists.
+Test various lists in the demo below.
+Use the toolbar buttons to insert new ordered {@icon @ckeditor/ckeditor5-list/theme/icons/numberedlist.svg Insert ordered list} and unordered lists {@icon @ckeditor/ckeditor5-list/theme/icons/bulletedlist.svg Insert unordered list}.
+You can also add block elements like tables, images, or nested lists.
 Notice that the document retains the ordering and list styles.

-Use the toolbar buttons to insert new ordered {@icon @ckeditor/ckeditor5-list/theme/icons/numberedlist.svg Insert ordered list} and unordered lists {@icon @ckeditor/ckeditor5-list/theme/icons/bulletedlist.svg Insert unordered list}.
+You can also use Markdown code recognized by the {@link features/autoformat autoformatting feature}:

+* Start a line with `*` or `-` followed by a space for a bulleted list.
+* Start a line with `1.` or `1)` followed by a space for a numbered list.

 {@snippet features/lists-document}